 - a.
-Danish said the words after he woke up in the park. - b.
+DNP said the words after he woke up on the bench in the park. - b.
 These refers to the coins people had left in his hat. - c.
-Danish looked bemused because he was confused about how the coins had come to be in his hat because he had been asleep when people had put them in there. - d.
+DNP looked bemused because he was confused about how the coins had come to be in his hat because he had been asleep when people had put them in there.

+d.
 He decided to get a new look/have a haircut.